|

 3. Go with the original recipe and suffer later.
 If you take this route try an over-the-counter supplement.

-I hope you enjoyed this informative living with lactose tolerance information.
+I hope you enjoyed this informative living with lactose tolerance informational article.